Kari Miller, Regulatory and Product Management Leader, Pilgrim Quality Solutions, an IQVIA company

 Supplier Risk Assessment Criteria

-While performing the supplier risk assessment, your organization should be diligent in applying objective, numeric scales to your supplier selection criteria, supplier risk criteria, and the ultimate risk rating (high, medium, low or 3,2,1).
+While performing the supplier risk assessment, your organization should be diligent in applying objective, numeric scales to your supplier selection criteria, supplier risk criteria, and the ultimate supplier evaluation risk rating (high, medium, low or 3,2,1).
 A numerical value on each criteria, that can be used to calculate a total score can also aid in the finalizing the final supplier status such as “approved,” “conditionally approved,” and “rejected.

 Assigning a risk criticality level or risk rating to your suppliers will help determine your supplier controls and the rigors of those controls in terms of monitoring their performance: high risk level 3, medium risk level 2, or low risk, level 1.
 Organizations will determine, based on this risk rating, the frequency and type of supplier audits commensurate with risk (bi-annual, annual, third-party, etc.).
 They will also determine the frequency and type of inspections, from dock to stock, sampling, and first article, to 100% inspection.
 You can determine the quality metrics (Supplier Corrective Action Request (SCAR) response time, thresholds, parts per million (PPMs), etc.).